 15. Yarn Braids

-16. Crown Braid
+16. Crown Braids

-17. Butterfly Braid
+17. Butterfly Braids

-The butterfly braid is a unique and eye-catching style that will have all eyes on you.
-It’s an oversized and slightly fluffy underhand braid, which should look natural and not too ‘done’.
+The butterfly braid is a unique and eye-catching braid style that will have all eyes on you.
+It’s an oversized and slightly fluffy underhand braid, which should look natural and not too ‘done.’
 Because it’s so thick, the butterfly braid almost always requires hair extensions, and you may need to sew the braid in place too.
 Once you’ve finished braiding, stretch and pull sections of the braid to make it even thicker and fluffier.
-You can also add hair cuffs or jewellery.
+You can also add hair cuffs or jewelry.
 Keep the rest of your hair smooth or in smaller cornrows and stitch braids.
 Doing so keeps the butterfly braid the focus of the look.

-18. Mohawk Braid
+18. Mohawk Braids

 19. Jumbo Box Braids

-20. Snake Braid
+20. Snake Braids

 21. Triangle Box Braids

 Triangle box braids get their name from the shape of the hair sections.
 Instead of the classic square – or box – each one forms a triangle.
 It’s a unique twist on the usual box braid style and is a fun way to shake it up if you want a fresh look.
 Thicker braids are best as they will hang down lower, showing off the triangles.
-Like other box braids, triangle box braids will last for up to eight weeks.
+Like other box braids, triangle box braids last up to eight weeks.